vasshorin/VPD-Comm/index.md

 * It has a lot of open source frameworks and additional software developed by different people for their needs

-## Who is it for
+## Who is it for?

-This guide aims at CST Term 1 students with minimal to no prior knowledge of relational databases.
+* This guide aims at CST Term 1 students with minimal to no prior knowledge of relational databases who want to use it before taking database class.
+* Developers or small companies looking into implementing a db in their projects.

 ## Prerequisites